Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Public-Key Functional Encryption with Copy-Protected Functional Keys

 We first prove that the stronger definition implies the regular anti-piracy security (\cref{defn:unclonfe}). \begin{theorem} Suppose $\fe$ satisfies strong $\gamma$-anti-piracy security.
 Then, it also satisfies regular $\gamma$-anti-piracy security. \end{theorem} \begin{proof} We first show that strong $\gamma$-anti-piracy security implies post-challenge-ciphertext non-interactive $\gamma$-anti-piracy security, by generalizing an argument made by \cite{CLLZ21} for public-key encryption.

-As discussed before, there exists a projective implementation for each decryption test the challenger performs above for each register, where instead of applying the universal circuit and comparing the output to $b'_\ell$, if we apply the projective implementation to obtain a value $p_\ell$ and output a bit $a_\ell = 1$ with probability $p_\ell$, we get the correct output distribution for all registers simultaneously\footnote{Note that the joint distribution is still correct since the projective implementations are correct for any input state, and hence we can consider the post-measurement state of any register conditioned on measurement outcomes of the other registers, and the projective implementation will still have the correct output distribution.}.
+By the properties of projective implementations (\cref{thm:piprop}); in the game $\nife$, instead of applying the freeloader unitary and comparing the output to $b'_\ell$, if we apply the corresponding projective implementation (defined in \cref{defn:goodecrfunc}) to obtain a value $p_\ell$ and output a bit $a_\ell = 1$ with probability $p_\ell$, we get the correct output distribution for all registers simultaneously\footnote{When used directly, \cref{thm:piprop} would give us this for only single register at a time.
+However, note that the joint distribution is also correct since the projective implementations are correct for any input state, and hence we can consider the post-measurement state of any register conditioned on measurement outcomes of the other registers, and the projective implementation will still have the correct output distribution.}.
 Hence, we can equivalently execute the security game $\nife$ by applying these projective implementations, obtaining some $a_\ell$, and outputting $1$ if and only if $a_\ell = 1$ for all $\ell \in [k + 1]$.

 Now, note that by construction of $\mathsf{TI}$ and by the assumption that $\fe$ satisfies strong $\gamma$-anti-piracy security, we have

 Then, by above,

 This completes the proof that strong $\gamma$-anti-piracy security implies post-challenge-ciphertext non-interactive $\gamma$-anti-piracy security.